liborty/sets/README.md

 The initiation and conversion functions are associated with their structs: `Set, OrderedSet, IndexedSet, RankedSet`.
 Thus they need to be called as in: ```Set::from_slice(&v);```
 Some additional helper functions are in the module `src/functions.rs`.

+## Trait SetOps

+Implements set operations: `infsup, search, member, union, intersection, complement` for all four types of sets.
+Generally speaking, these are faster (more efficient) for the ordered and especially indexed sets, rather than for the unordered sets.
+For example, `member` is then able to use the binary search.

 ## Release Notes (Latest First)

+**Version 0.1.2** - implemented `SetOps` trait with standard set operations.

 **Version 0.1.1** - competed the associated functions for all initiations and conversions of the four set structs.